Put a Mathematical Twist on a Familiar Game

 Give each student three strips of paper and a marker.
 Yes, a marker.
 Doing math with a marker can heighten a student’s focus.
 Many students become more mindful when using markers in math.
 Have extra paper ready.
 (Many students; not all of them.)
 Explain that they will write addition or subtraction facts up to twenty – or whatever parameters you have set.
 Let each student write three math facts.
 Well, actually, have them write Two Facts and a Fake.

 Swap the markers for pencils.
 Have students write their names on each of their three papers.
-Consider having them double check their work, or even trade with a neighbor to make sure the game will start off on the right foot so to speak.
+At this point, consider having them double check their work, or even trade with a neighbor to make sure the game will start off on the right foot so to speak.
 Alternatively, the number sentences will be put to the test in the first two rounds.
 Either way, be prepared for some disagreement.

 Create two groups of students; those that remain in place and those who move after two rounds.
 Then pair them up so students from each group are together.